aziz0140/Assignment-4/README.md

    -Checks to see if user is requesting to release resources that are not allocated

-  -Check to see if resources requested is less than available, and also fail safes the user requestion greater than what their maximum needed resource is.
+  -Check to see if resources requested is less than available, and also fail safes the user from requesting greater than what their maximum needed resource is.

 -Fail safes any incorrect commands that are not outlined within the assignment